hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 .center[![:scale 100%](images/remote_execution.png)]

 Before we migrate our sensitive API credentials into the application we need to enable remote execution.
 Under the **General** settings for your workspace, change the Execution Mode to **Remote**.
 Click the **Save Settings** button at the bottom of the page.

+???
+**When remote execution is enabled, all of your variables are stored in Terraform Enterprise, and the `terraform plan` and `terraform apply` commands now happen on the server instead of on your workstation.
+State is still stored remotely as before.
+Your command line simply becomes a tool for driving the remote execution.**

 ---
 name: chapter-5-tfe-lab